Glossary

 Cyber attack

 Crimes directed at computers, such as illegally modifying electronic data or seeking a ransom to unlock a computer affected by malicious software.
-It also includes crimes where computers facilitate an existing offence, such as online fraud or online child sex offences
+It includes crimes where computers facilitate an existing offence, such as online fraud or online child sex offenders.

 Cyber crisis

-Major disruptions to services and operations, with genuine risks to critical infrastructure and services, with risks to the safety of citizens and businesses.
-Intense media interest, large demands on resources and critical services.
+Major disruptions to services and operations, with genuine risks to critical infrastructure and services that pose risks to the safety of citizens and businesses.
+These often result in intense media interest as well as large demands on resources and critical services.

 Cyber event